Boundless-Zone/7g-nginx-rules/README.md

 # 7g-nginx-rules
 [GridPane](https://gridpane.com/) adapted the [7G Firewall](https://perishablepress.com/7g-firewall/) built by Perishable Press for Nginx.

-In the process, they modularized it and made it possible to add custom rules to quickly and selectively selectively block or allow requests.
+In the process, they modularized it and made it possible to add custom rules to quickly and selectively block or allow requests.

 This repository hosts custom rules for GridPane's nginx variant of the 7g firewall.